 For instance, you’ll get something like the Vokera Unica combi with a 5-year warranty.
 Other brands can be as low as 2-years, and we’d avoid them like the plague.

 Realistically, 5-years should be your minimum target.
 7 or more is ideal, (ironically, you’ll get that with something like the Ideal Logic Plus), but 10-years is certainly preferably.

 You’ll pay a little bit more for that warranty (£100-300), but on a £3,000 ish installation, we’d take that extra warranty all day.

 Ideal Boilers offer a boiler with a 10-year warranty, and for a 4-bedroom property, you’re likely to be looking at the Ideal Vogue 40.

-Likewise, you can get a 10-year warranty on all Worcester boilers.
+Likewise, you can get a 10-year warranty on all Worcester and Viessmann boilers.
 That’s not the norm (5-10 years usually, depending on the specific model).
 If you jump over to the site offering the boiler calculator we mentioned above, that’s where you’ll find Worcesters with a 10-year warranty.

 Why do they offer this extended warranty, compared with other installers?